Other Writing

 Below are some of my favorite journalism stories I’ve written.

-The second focuses on a youth baseball player named Jericho Scott:
+The second focused on a youth baseball player named Jericho Scott:

 I like writing about books and ideas, especially when I can profile authors: